libris/librisxl/rest/API.md

 }
 ```

-### Creating a post - Requires authentication
+### Creating a record - Requires authentication

-You create a new post by sending a `POST` request to the API root (`/`) with at least the
+You create a new record by sending a `POST` request to the API root (`/`) with at least the
 `Content-Type`, `Authorization`, and `XL-Active-Sigel` headers set.

 There are some checks in place, e.g. in order to prevent creation of duplicate
-holding posts, and to these requests the API responds with a `400 Bad Request`
+holding records, and to these requests the API responds with a `400 Bad Request`
 with an error message explaining the issue.

 A successful creation will get a `201 Created` response with a `Location`
-header containing the URI of the new post.
+header containing the URI of the new record.

 ```
 $ curl -XPOST -H "Content-Type: application/ld+json" \
-    -H "Authorization: Bearer xxxx" -d@my_post.jsonld \
+    -H "Authorization: Bearer xxxx" -d@my_record.jsonld \
     https://libris-qa.kb.se/data/
 ...
 ```

-### Updating a post - Requires authentication
+### Updating a record - Requires authentication

-You update an existing post by sending a `PUT` request to the post URI (e.g.
+You update an existing record by sending a `PUT` request to the record URI (e.g.
 `https://libris-qa.kb.se/fnrbrgl`) with at least the `Content-Type`,
 `Authorization`, `If-Match`, and `XL-Active-Sigel` headers set.

-To prevent accidentally overwriting a post modified by someone else, you need
+To prevent accidentally overwriting a record modified by someone else, you need
 to set the `If-Match` header to the value of the `ETag` header you got back
-when you read the post in question.
-If the post had been modified by someone
+when you read the record in question.
+If the record had been modified by someone
 else in, you will get a `409 Conflict` back.

-You are not allowed to change the ID of a post, for that you must instead first
+You are not allowed to change the ID of a record, for that you must instead first
-delete the original post and then create the replacement.
+delete the original record and then create the replacement.

 A successful update will get a `204 No Content` response, and invalid requests
 will get a `400 Bad Request` response, with an error message.